-Frame the problem - existing solution
+Frame the problem - Existing solution

-- What do existing solutions look like? - Perhaps your customer already has a handcrafted algorithm that handles spam filtering or credit card fraud detection, with lots of nested if statements - Perhaps a human is currently in charge of manually handling the process under consideration-monitoring the conveyor belt at the cookie plant and manually removing the bad cookies - Make sure you understand what systems are already in place and how they work - Are there particular constraints you will need to deal with? - For example, perhaps the cookie-filtering model has such latency constraints that it will need to run on an embedded device at the factory rather than on a remote server.
+- What do existing solutions look like? - Perhaps your customer already has a handcrafted algorithm that handles spam filtering or credit card fraud detection, with lots of nested if statements - Perhaps a human is currently in charge of manually handling the process under consideration-monitoring the conveyor belt at the cookie plant and manually removing the bad cookies - Are there particular constraints you will need to deal with? - For example, perhaps the cookie-filtering model has such latency constraints that it will need to run on an embedded device at the factory rather than on a remote server.
 You should understand the full context in which your work will fit